 How do I find out if a property is listed?

-There are several databases online that enable you to look up your property to ascertain whether it is listed.
-The older your property is, the greater the likelihood that it is listed; every building in England dating from before 1700 that survives in anything like its original condition is listed, whereas a building that is less than 30 years old is unlikely to be listed at all.
+Contact the local planning authority or visit http://www.britishlistedbuildings.co.uk.
+The older a property is, the greater the likelihood that it is listed; every building in England dating from before 1700 that survives in anything like its original condition is listed, whereas a building that is less than 30 years old is unlikely to be listed at all.

 How do I find out if my house is listed?

-Alternatively, you have the option of contacting your local planning authority.
-If you are unsure of the council area in which your property is located, please visit https://www.gov.uk/find-local-council.
+- Finally, contact the local planning authority.
+To check the council area in which the property is located, please visit https://www.gov.uk/find-local-council

 The above online databases provide a quick and easy means of answering the question, “how do I find out if my property is listed?”
-Alternatively, you can simply contact your local planning authority.
-Also, consider the age of your property when assessing the likelihood that it is listed.
+Alternatively, simply contact the local planning authority.
+Also, consider the age of the property when assessing the likelihood that it is listed.